-The purpose of the Success Center is to provide success skills and tutorial and computer-assisted instruction for students who need assistance with academic studies.
+The Success Center is a tutorial lab for students located in the Burton Library.
+The purpose of the Success Center is to provide the following:

+• Academic success skills training, tutorials, and computer assisted instruction for students who need assistance with academic studies;

-The ECCC Success Center provides faculty-led individualized tutoring to support student learning; relevant, updated academic support resources to students; and a powerful resource in the attainment of educational goals.
+- Faculty-led individualized tutoring to support student learning; and - Relevant, updated academic support resources to students in the attainment of their educational goals.

-The Center's components will be implemented by the Director of Success Center/Testing/Continuing Education with the advice of the Success Center Advisory Committee in policy recommendations and performance assessment activities.
-The following services are provided:
+The Center's components will be implemented by the Director of the Success Center/QEP with the advice of the Success Center Advisory Committee in policy recommendations and performance of assessment activities.
+The Success Center Advisory Committee will be composed of: